wp-plugins/listly/readme.txt

 Use Listly to create useful resource lists (eg Top 10 Wordpress plugins) or Listicle type list (eg 10 Tricks Every Wordpress Develper Wish They Knew)

+30% of blog posts are in the form of lists, listly just makes those post social and collaborative.

-Here's a video to explain the value of embedding Listly lists on your Wordpress blog
+Here's a video to explain the value of embedding Listly lists on your Wordpress blog:

 [youtube http://www.youtube.com/watch?v=sAmOywUMpaA]

+Think of Listly as Slideshare for lists.
+Listly is an authoring platform for lists that can be seamless embedded in blog post across the web.

 == Installation ==